luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 Again, this is a flawed comparison with the assignment operation in C, so don't try and stretch the analogy too far.
 For example, you could change the ConceptNode in the first expression, so a totally different atom would be created by executing the :code:`PutLink`
+Therefore, it's more accurate to say the second argument matches existing atoms, providing concrete meanings to the :code:`VariableNode` atoms in the first argument, While the first argument is a template for the new atoms to insert into the Atomspace, after that template is grounded in terms of the second argument.

 Coming full circle, :code:`QueryLink` and :code:`BindLink` are actually implemented using PutLink.
-The increment example above is functionally equivalent to:
+The increment example above is functionally equivalent to this:

 .. code-block:: scheme